yashaka/selene/README.md

 config.browser_name = Browser.CHROME
 ```

+In order to make it work, you only need to have Chrome browser installed.

+But you don't need to install chromedriver executable, it will be installed automatically for you, if neeeded, thanks to integrated [webdriver_manager](https://github.com/SergeyPirogov/webdriver_manager)

+#### Disabling automatic driver executable installation

+In case you want to use your own executable, you can install it by you own and configure [webdriver_manager correspondingly](https://github.com/SergeyPirogov/webdriver_manager#configuration)

+#### Disabling automatic driver management

-You also can disable automatic driver initialization by providing your driver instance:
+You also can disable automatic driver initialization by providing your own driver instance:

 ```python
 from selene.tools import set_driver, get_driver